Applications must be received on or before Friday, August 26th.

 No application fee is required.

-There is no age limit to apply.
+There is no age limit for prospective applicants.

 Applicants chosen for an in-person audition will be notified approximately 3 weeks before their audition date.